michaelborkowski/lh-array-sort-new/README.md

 Now have: Proof of Sortedness for (nonlinear) Merge and Insertion, Proof of Equivalence of Insertion using Set

-Working on: Proof of Sortedness for Linear Merge, Proof of Equivalence using Bag (low priority)
+Working on: Proof of Equivalence using Bag